timoklimmer/lightning-aml-v2/README.md

 # Lightning on Azure Machine Learning v2 using Nebula checkpoints

-Demonstrates the use of PyTorch Lightning on Azure Machine Learning (CLI v2).
+Demonstrates the use of PyTorch Lightning on Azure Machine Learning (CLI v2) using Nebula checkpointing.
+*Work in progress*

 ![Azure ML Screenshot](./repo/media/aml-screenshot.png)